 Adam Lane was convicted of murdering Monica Mossaro.
 How did he pick Monica?
 It’s simple.
 One night he drove into a town near the rest area “intent on taking a life.”
-He stopped at and went from house to house jiggling the door knobs.
+He went from house to house jiggling the door knobs.
 If the door was locked, he left.
 Monica’s door was unlocked.

 Ashley Mervyn Coulston

 Coulston picked his victims by choosing an ad from the paper.
 Kerryn Henstridge and Anne Smerdon, both 22, put out an ad for a roommate and Coulston answered.
 One of the girl’s brother-in-law, Peter Dempsey, was also at the house when Coulston came over to meet with the women about the house.
 He showed up with a gun and plastic cable ties.
 He overpowered all three, forcing them into separate rooms and hog-tying them before shooting them.